open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ## Logs

-Logs are distinct from Metrics and Tracing in that there is no user-facing logs API.
+Logs are distinct from Metrics and Tracing in that **there is no user-facing OpenTelemetry logs API**.
 Instead, there is tooling to bridge logs from existing popular log frameworks (e.g. SLF4j, JUL, Logback, Log4j) into the OpenTelemetry ecosystem.

 The two typical workflows discussed below each cater to different application